-Ethiopian Airlines Flight Crashes With More Than 150 On Board
+Ethiopian Airlines Flight Crashes, Killing More Than 150 On Board

 Ethiopian Airlines flight ET 302 crashed Sunday morning shortly after takeoff from Addis Ababa, the airline said.

-The plane likely had 149 passengers and eight crew members on board, the airline said, but said it was still confirming details.
+The plane had 149 passengers and eight crew members on board, the airline said.
+There were no survivors.

-"At this time search and rescue operations are in progress and we have no confirmed information about survivors or any possible causalities," Ethiopian Airlines said in a statement.
-"Ethiopian Airlines staff will be sent to the accident scene and will do everything possible to assist the emergency services."
+The cause of the crash remains unknown.
+The U.S. National Transportation Safety Board said it will send a team to help with the investigation.

+The plane was carrying passengers from more than 30 countries, the airline's CEO Tewolde Gebremariam told reporters.
+The victims included 32 Kenyans, 18 Canadians, nine Ethiopians, eight Italians, eight Chinese, eight Americans, seven British citizens, seven French citizens, six Egyptians, five Dutch citizens, four Indians, four Slovakians, three Austrians, three Swedes, three Russians, two Morroccans, two Spaniards, two Poles and two Israelis.

+Four of the victims had United Nations passports, but their nationalities are still being determined, Gebremariam said.

+Ethiopian Airlines said its CEO "expresses his profound sympathy and condolences to the families and loves ones of passengers and crew who lost their lives in this tragic accident."

 The plane was a Boeing 737-800 MAX, the airline said.
+It was "brand new" and had been delivered to the airline in November.
+Gebremariam said it was being flown by a "senior pilot," who had worked for the airline since 2010.
 It was on a regularly scheduled flight from Addis Ababa to Nairobi, Kenya.

+"We extend our heartfelt sympathies to the families and loved ones of the passengers and crew on board and stand ready to support the Ethiopian Airlines team," Boeing spokesperson Paul Bergman said in a statement.
+"A Boeing technical team is prepared to provide technical assistance at the request and under the direction of the U.S. National Transportation Safety Board."

 The plane lost contact with the control tower six minutes after takeoff.
+Before losing contact, Gebremariam said the pilot sent a distress call and was given approval to return to the tarmac.
+According to reports, visibility was clear.

+The airline tweeted a photo of Gebremariam standing in a crater at the crash site, surrounded by debris and blue skies.

 Ethiopian Prime Minister Abiy Ahmed's office expressed its "deepest condolences to the families of those that have lost their loved ones on Ethiopian Airlines Boeing 737 on regular scheduled flight to Nairobi, Kenya this morning."